clalancette/pycdlib/docs/README.md

 This example will show how to extract data from an existing ISO.
 Here's the complete code for this example:

 ```
+try:
-import StringIO
+    from cStringIO import StringIO as BytesIO
+except ImportError:
+    from io import BytesIO

 import pycdlib

 iso = pycdlib.PyCdlib()
 iso.new()
-foostr = 'foo\n'
+foostr = b'foo\n'
-iso.add_fp(StringIO.StringIO(foostr), len(foostr), '/FOO.;1')
+iso.add_fp(BytesIO(foostr), len(foostr), '/FOO.;1')
-out = StringIO.StringIO()
+out = BytesIO()
 iso.write_fp(out)
 iso.close()

 iso.open_fp(out)
-extracted = StringIO.StringIO()
+extracted = BytesIO()
 iso.get_file_from_iso_fp(extracted, iso_path='/FOO.;1')
 iso.close()

-print(extracted)
+print(extracted.getvalue().decode('utf-8'))
 ```

 Let's take a closer look at the code.

 ```
+try:
-import StringIO
+    from cStringIO import StringIO as BytesIO
+except ImportError:
+    from io import BytesIO

 import pycdlib
 ```

 As we've seen before, import pycdlib.
-We also import the [StringIO](https://docs.python.org/2/library/stringio.html) module so we can use a python string as a file-like object.
+We also import the [BytesIO](https://docs.python.org/3/library/io.html#binary-i-o) module so we can use a python string as a file-like object.

 ```
 iso = pycdlib.PyCdlib()
 iso.new()
-foostr = 'foo\n'
+foostr = b'foo\n'
-iso.add_fp(StringIO.StringIO(foostr), len(foostr), '/FOO.;1')
+iso.add_fp(BytesIO(foostr), len(foostr), '/FOO.;1')
-out = StringIO.StringIO()
+out = BytesIO()
 iso.write_fp(out)
 iso.close()
 ```

 This code creates a new ISO, adds a single file to it, and writes it out.
 This is very similar to the code in [Creating a new, basic ISO](#creating-a-new-basic-iso), so see that example for more information.
-One important difference in this code is that it uses a `StringIO` object to master the ISO into so we don't have to write any temporary data out to the filesystem; it all happens in memory.
+One important difference in this code is that it uses a `BytesIO` object to master the ISO into so we don't have to write any temporary data out to the filesystem; it all happens in memory.

 ```
 iso.open_fp(out)